EnigmaCurry/sway-home/NIXOS.md

 ## Install NixOS

-Follow the [NixOS manual](https://nixos.org/manual/nixos/stable/) and use the graphical installer to install NixOS on your host, or in a VM.
+Follow the [NixOS manual](https://nixos.org/manual/nixos/stable/) and use the graphical installer to install NixOS on your host (or in a VM).

- * During install, you should select the option for `No desktop`.
+ * During the install, you should select the option for `No desktop`, because this setting will be overriden anyway.

 Special instructions *only if you are using a VM*:

  * After the install, you should **shut down** (not reboot) the VM.
- * Once shutdown, create a snapshot so you can come back to the initial state at any time.
+ * Once shutdown, create an initial snapshot so you can reset to a fresh state.
- * Make sure to set up the serial console, so that you can easily copy and paste the following commands.
+ * Make sure to set up the serial console, so that you can easily copy and paste the following commands (otherwise you'll need to type them by hand).

 ## Bootstrap the config